wavefrontHQ/docs/pages/doc/dashboards_variables.md

 To create a dynamic variable:
 1. Put the dashboard into edit mode and add or edit a variable.
 2. Specify the Variable Type **Dynamic**.
-3. In the Field pulldown menu, select the field and Query field displays.
+3. In the Field pulldown menu, select one of the options, for example, **Source**.
-4. Type the query, using the field type, for example a metric with a wildcard in it, and select one of the options in the list that appears.
+5. Type a query that uses the option you selected, for example, that uses `"source=`
+6. Select a default value and click **Accept**.
+4. Click **Save** in the top right to save your dashboard and the dashboard variable.

 ![dynamic with field options.png](images/db_var_dynamic_with_field_options.png)